ahmedxtb/msan622/project-dataset/README.md

 ### Clean Data ###

-I downloaded 6 data sets from the websites.
-They are "Life.Exp", "Fertility.Rate", "Birth.Rate", "Death.Rate", "Population" and "Country.Map".
+I downloaded 5 data sets from World Bank.
+They are "Life.Exp", "Fertility.Rate", "Birth.Rate", "Death.Rate" and "Population".
 I need to combine them to a single data set for later use.
 I took the following steps to merge them together.

-- For each data set (except "Country.Map" which has different structure), I filtered out all the rows which contains any NAs.
+- For each data set, I filtered out all the rows which contains any NAs.
 I also removed useless columns such as "Indicator.Code".
 - The original data set includes all the year variables.
 I added a "year" variable, and converted each row from the original data set into a vertical way.

 ```